Mayor of Christchurch

-The Mayor of Christchurch is the head of the municipal government of Christchurch, New Zealand, and presides over the Christchurch City Council.
-The mayor is directly elected using a First Past the Post electoral system.
-The current mayor, Phil Mauger, was elected in the 2022 mayoral election.
-The current deputy mayor is Pauline Cotter.
+The mayor of Christchurch is the elected head of local government in Christchurch, New Zealand; one of 67 mayors in the country.
+The mayor presides over the Christchurch City Council and is directly elected using the first-past-the-post method.
+The current mayor, Phil Mauger, was first elected in 2022.
+The current deputy mayor is Victoria Henstock.

 Christchurch was initially governed by the chairman of the town council.
 In 1868, the chairman became the city council's first mayor as determined by his fellow city councillors.
 Since 1875, the mayor is elected by eligible voters and, after an uncontested election, the first election was held in the following year.

 History

 Chairmen of the Town Council

 Christchurch became a city by Royal charter on 31 July 1856; the first in New Zealand.
 Since 1862, chairmen were in charge of local government.
 Five chairmen presided in the initial years: